Collaborations + Consultancy

 Donna worked with Kazuaki Takashima of Japanese clothing brand Ne-net to produce a limited edition collection of dresses, t-shirts and accessories featuring Donna’s favourite motifs and patterns.
 The collection was based on the concept of sharing between people – couples, parents and children – and all garments were designed to be unisex so they can be worn by everyone.
-The accessories included a roomy Mountain Home Backpack and a Rainy Day Umbrella – perfect for our British weather!

 Donna Wilson was one of a small team of designers selected and led by internationally acclaimed designer Ilse Crawford to design and furnish a purpose built boutique hotel and gallery complex located on the remote New Foundland Island of Fogo.
 Building on the legacy of local craft traditions, all the furniture at the Inn is handcrafted using the skills of the local boat builders and guild of quilt makers, working together with an international roster of visiting designers.

-For each bedroom, Donna designed an armchair called Bertha with matching ottoman in bespoke knitted print, as well as a range of hand painted wallpapers.
+For each bedroom, Donna designed an armchair called Bertha with matching ottoman in bespoke knitted print, as well as a range of hand-painted wallpapers.

-“The Brett House in the town Joe Batt’s Arm served as inspiration for the fabric print on our Bertha Chair.
-I took inspiration from the hand-cut shingles found on the outside of the building.”
+The Brett House in the town Joe Batt’s Arm served as inspiration for the fabric print on our Bertha Chair.
+I took inspiration from the hand-cut shingles found on the outside of the building.

-“It’s been great to create an affordable collection of kid’s clothes using our playful motifs and patterns, and I’m especially excited for the llama poncho which will appear in the stores this Autumn!”
+It’s been great to create an affordable collection of kid’s clothes using our playful motifs and patterns, and I’m especially excited for the llama poncho which will appear in the stores in Autumn 2016! – Donna Wilson

 Mamas & Papas